coffeemkr0/BoardBrawl/src/ReadMe.txt

+how to view the log of the web app from a linux terminal: sudo journalctl -u boardbrawl.service -f

 Notes on uploading to the app server
 To upload files with pscp, it requires Pageant to be running on local PC and adding the private auth key to it.